leandrolimadeveloper/node-sequelize/README.md

 ﻿# node-sequelize

+## About
 Project developed in a class about Sequelize with Node.js, produced by the company Rocketseat.
+In this class was covered concepts of SQL and NoSQL databases, implemented migrations, relationships 1:N and N:N, complex queries and other things.

 ## Some implementations made by myself:
 - [x] Changes in the route for deleting techs